Last updated on

 Shelves Built from Floor to Ceiling

 A floor-length shelf might sound a bit overwhelming for tiny living spaces.
 The opposite is true, however.
 It minimizes the clutter and provides a very artistic appeal.
-It also serves an area where you can place books, indoor plants, or any decorative piece you want to add to it.
+It also serves as an area where you can place books, indoor plants, or any decorative piece you want to add to it.

 One of the tiny living room ideas you can explore is putting see-through decorations, especially in a small room.
 The decoration won’t block the sunlight and at the same time creates an illusion of a wider space.